-The project activity is the construction of seven wind power plants summing 177.8MW of installed capacity in a site where no electricity was generated prior to their implementation.
+The project activity is the wind power complex consisting in the construction of three wind power plants summing 70MW of installed capacity in a site where no electricity was generated prior to their implementation.
 In this sense, the baseline scenario is the same as the scenario existing prior to the implementation of the project activity, which is electricity supplied by the grid.
 For details as to how the baseline scenario was identified please refer to section B.4.